Minimum Admission Requirements for the Doctor of Nursing Practice (DNP) at UTHealth

 Per the regulations defining the amount of allowable online course credits, UTHealth is unable to sponsor DNP students requiring an F-1 visa.

 - Baccalaureate degree in nursing earned from a nationally accredited program.

 - Master’s degree or post-master's certificate earned from a nationally accredited program with a 3.0 GPA or above as an

 - advanced practice registered nurse (clinical nurse specialist, nurse practitioner or nurse anesthetist),

 - nurse leader, or

-- MBA/MPH prepared registered nurse with leadership experience (nurse executive option).
+- MBA/MPH or equivalent prepared registered nurse with leadership experience (nurse executive option).